Fiddlehead (band)

 Fiddlehead is an American post-hardcore supergroup formed in Boston, Massachusetts.
 The band's current line-up consists of Patrick Flynn (vocals) and Shawn Costa (drums) of Have Heart, Alex Henery (guitar) of Basement, Alex Dow (guitar) of Big Contest, and Nick Hinsch (bass) of Stand Off and Nuclear Age.

 History

 Fiddlehead released their first EP in 2014, titled Out of the Bloom.
 In 2018, Fiddlehead signed to the Boston record label Run for Cover Records and released their debut full-length album Springtime and Blind.
 In 2021, they released their second full-length on Run for Cover, Between the Richness.
 In 2023, they released their third full-length on Run for Cover, Death Is Nothing to Us.

 The band rarely participates in full-length tours, often due to Patrick Flynn's full-time career as a high school history teacher.
 Instead, the band tends to commit to one-off shows or small weekend tours of a single region at a time.
+One example includes an appearance they made at Tied Down Fest in Detroit in 2025.